Things to Do in Genting: New Attractions, Experiences, and More!

-Genting has plenty to offer this year!
+Genting has plenty to offer all year round.

-Among all the popular places to visit in Malaysia, the Genting Highlands hold a special place in the heart of Malaysians.
-Not only is it one of the timeless weekend getaway destinations, but Genting is also one of the few local destinations where you can enjoy some respite from the year-long heat!
+Among all the popular places to visit in Malaysia, the Genting Highlands hold a special place in the hearts of Malaysians.
+Not only is it one of the timeless weekend destinations, but Genting is also one of the few local destinations where you can enjoy some respite from the year-long heat!
+Over the last few years, it has undergone plenty of changes; new Genting attractions have been added, while some of the old ones have been phased out.

 1. Shop till you drop at the Genting Highlands Premium Outlets